 Instead, let’s look at two favorite stories, that do this balancing act well.
 In Gone With the Wind, for example, we see the inciting incident reveal a major surface-level problem (Ashley got engaged to someone else) along with the hint of a story-worthy problem (denial by Scarlett).
 She thinks she can win him back.
 Of course, boom boom boom, one setback leads to another.
 Finally she is forced to accept reality that she never had Ashley, and that she had been too vain to see true love until it was too late.
 (Note: it occurs to me that the fatal flaw of denial comes in handy for Scarlett, like when she must feed her family, so turns a blind eye to stealing in order to scrap by.)
 (2nd Note: the real, deep, true, timeless denial is by the South itself, a nation that cannot accept defeat, and ignores reality.)

 For the second example, consider the HBO adaptation of The Handmaid’s Tale.
 The story begins when June loses her first child to state kidnappers.
 Major surface-problem.
-As the story progresses, we see how she is forced to bare more children, which will be taken from her, eventually having a second child she have to give up, all the while she struggles to see her first child again.
+As the story progresses, we see how she is forced to bare more children, which will be taken from her, eventually having a second child she has to give up, all the while she struggles to see her first child again.
 It is my opinion, the story-worthy problem is June’s guilt for being a bad mother.
 She lost her first child.
 At first she couldn’t protect her, but even before that she had failed to pick her up from school, or be a good mother before the Gilead coup d’état.
 This shitty new country at last forces June to become a mother again, giving her the training to be a child-barer, that is a good mother even by her own standards.
 It is terribly heartbreaking, then, to see June give up her second child.
 But then again it is a good sign.
 Because at least this time, when she gives her second baby away for rescue, June is making a conscious decision.
 This is part of the mother’s journey anyway.
 June is becoming a real mother.

 Folks, yes, there is even a deeper underlying issue, that June represents modern women, and the inability of modern women to protect American ideals.
 America, as the child of its citizens, has been snatched up by a brutal militarized force.
 Everyone saw it coming, but no one was a good enough mother to save their child.
 Now, in the story, the remaining mothers of America survive in the shadow of an occupation.
 They are guilty of losing, but also of failing to protect.
 It is up to them, these remaining women, to save their country — just as June must save her captive first daughter.